jbatnozic/hobgoblin-engine/Engine/README.md

  defined order.
 It's left up to the implementer to ensure that these methods are mutually cooperative (that they always perform a small enough chunk of their jobs so that they return quickly and leave enough time for others).
  - **Preprocessor:** A bit of macro magic!
 (Rarely needed in modern C++, but occasionally useful.)
-This module is the first exception to the above rule, meaning that some other modules import it and use it.
+This module is the first exception to the above rule, meaning that some other components import it and use it.
  - **RigelNet:** A networking library based on the [remote procedure calling](https://en.wikipedia.org/wiki/Remote_procedure_call) paradigm made specifically for peer-to-peer connections - where both the clients and the server will be executing code compiled from the same source.
  It uses either TCP (not yet implemented) or a custom-built reliable UDP protocol.
  - **Utility:** Miscellaneous generic utilities, such as custom containers, commonly used functions, multithreading utilities and other things.
-This package is the second exception mentioned in the above rule, in that other modules may (and do) depend on this one.
+This package is the second exception mentioned in the above rule, in that other components may (and do) depend on this one.

 Each module has its own Readme file along with its Header files (which means in `include/Hobgoblin/<module name>`